oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab1-install-new-home/install-new-oh.md

 - You have access to the Upgrade to a Oracle AI Database 26ai Hands-on-Lab Livelabs environment
 - You have connected to the Hands-on-Lab Livelabs environment using the NoVNC link from the Livelabs reservation

-## Task 1: prepare 26ai software and operating system
+## Task 1: Prepare software and OS

 Before we can upgrade to Oracle 26ai, we need to have the Oracle software installed.
 Outside of this training environment, you should download the production software base release from [https://eDelivery.oracle.com](https://eDelivery.oracle.com "eDelivery.oracle.com").
 In a production environment, please also download the patches required and apply them before you create or upgrade any instances.
 The DBA can download patches to patch the base 26ai version (23.26.0) from [https://support.oracle.com](https://support.oracle.com).
 Recommended patches are listed in MOS note 555.1.